soobinrho/dotfiles-personal/README.md

 ls /dev
 mount /dev/sdb1 /cdrom

+# If after disk decryption the Kali hangs with an infinite boot, try
+# Ctrl + alt + F1 and then sudo apt update; sudo apt upgrade -y

 # How to check network connectivity status.
 sudo nmcli general status
 sudo nmcli radio all